MacalusoJeff/MacalusoJeff.github.io/_pages/about.md

 I focus on machine learning, statistics, data analysis, data visualization, and so on.
 E.g. data science.
 Python is my preferred language, but I also do a few things in R and sometimes play around in Julia.

 I'm an Austin native, I spend a lot of time with my wife and dogs, and I like solving problems with data.
-I also enjoy hiking, reading, traveling, and playing board games with friends.
+I also enjoy climbing, trail running, hiking, listening to/playing/writing music, reading, traveling, and playing board games with friends.